-Some things are too painful to talk about with others and almost too personal to publish online...
-They stay buried at the bottom of the ocean of our hearts for a while... leaving us with a concealed heartache to carry.
-We heal and eventually learn from it, but it takes a great deal of inner work, patience and letting go.
+Some things are too painful to talk about with others and feel rather personal to publish online.
+They stay buried at the bottom of the ocean of our hearts for a while; leaving us with a concealed heartache to carry.
+We heal and eventually learn from it of course, but it takes inner work, patience and the art of letting go.

-I believe that we go through life meeting an infinite number of people, and some bonds are more special, instant and deeper than others.
-I would call them soul bonds because they move you, challenge you and become part of you ; helping you discovering life, yourself and what relationships mean.
+We navigate life meeting an infinite number of individuals and some bonds are more special, instant and deeper than others.
+I would call them soul bonds because they move you, challenge you and become part of you ; helping you discover life, yourself and what relationships mean.

 I once had two best friends.
 They were like family to me and I loved them both very much.
 The three of us used to hang out a lot, and I eventually fell in love with them both .
-I chose to get together with one of them and for almost two years, we lived together and I got to discover the immensity of his kindness.
-We enjoyed talking art and all sorts of nonsense in between ; we used to laugh until our bellies hurt: he had a twisted humour, you see, and the wildest imagination.
+I chose to get together with one of them and for a couple of years, we shared a home where I discovered the immensity of his kindness.
+We enjoyed talking art and all sorts of nonsense in between ; we used to laugh until our bellies hurt: he had a twisted sense of humor, you see, and the wildest imagination.
 He knew how to provoke you, but in the good kind of way.
 He was the artistic one, the mysterious one and the intriguing one of the two.
-He was incredibly smart and had a whole universe of his own.
-He was by far one of the most generous person I had ever met and seeing life through his colourful lens was a joy.
+He was incredibly smart and had a whole universe of his own in his cells.
+He was by far one of the most generous person I had ever met and seeing life through his colorful lens was a joy.
 His heart was big and his walls even bigger, he wouldn't easily let you in.
-He was a story teller, a dreamer and extremely sensitive.
+He was a story teller, a dreamer & highly sensitive.
 He was complex, stubborn and nothing short of charismatic.
 He was a Pisces.

-The other one was the adventurer and runs wild as the wind, somewhere were I do not know off.
+The other one was the adventurer and runs wild as the wind, somewhere were I do not know of.
 He was the rebel, the free spirited one and could put a smile on your face just by entering the room.
-He was the type of person who made you ask yourself the right questions, and gave things a fresh and meaningful perspective.
+He was the type of person who made you ask yourself the right questions and gave things a fresh and meaningful perspective.
 He was a doer, a leader, and as feisty as fire.
 He was a Scorpio and clearly here to make the world a better place.
 His energy was magic and his intentions were pure.
 He was a humanist and a healer.
 He was passionate, curious and crafty.
-We had a soul bond like the ones you hear about in stories or get to see on screen in movies, and letting go of his friendship was one of the hardest thing I've had to do in my life.
-It perhaps took me a number of years before I truly let go of the what if's and could look at myself in the mirror and say that I was at peace with what we'd had.
+We had a soul bond like the ones you hear about in books or go see on screens in a movie.
+Letting go of his friendship was one of the hardest thing I've had to do in my life.
+It took me close to 7 years to truly let go of any regrets & be at peace with what we'd had.

-I strongly believe that people that matter to you cross your path for a reason, should it be for a long time, short time or perhaps a life time(s).
+But here's the spark: I strongly believe that people that matter to you cross your path for a reason, should it be for a long time, short time or perhaps a life time(s).
 They walk with you for a while and dance with your soul.
-Through them and with them, you get to experience the absolute magic of this universe and the joy of being, sharing and connecting - these people didn't meet you by accident: for sure they are your group of soul mates, the ones that move you in a particular way and leave their imprint on your heart in this life and perhaps beyond.
+Through them and with them, you get to experience the absolute magic of this universe and the joy of being, sharing and connecting - these people didn't meet you by accident: for sure they are your group of soul mates, the ones that move you in a particular way and leave their imprint on your heart across time & space.